Edmund Lyons, 1st Baron Lyons: Family

-(1787–1872), who was on board at the Battle of Trafalgar and who served as British ambassador in Egypt; Maine Walrond Lyons, (1798–1827), a lieutenant in the Royal Navy who was killed at Battle of Navarino; and Humphrey Lyons (1802–1873), a lieutenant-general in the Indian (Bombay) Army.
+(1787–1872), who fought on at the Battle of Trafalgar and who served as British Ambassador in Egypt; Lieutenant Maine Walrond Lyons (1798 - 1827), who was killed at the Battle of Navarino; and Lieutenant-General Humphrey Lyons (1802–1873) of the Indian Army.

-His nephews included Admiral of the Fleet Sir Algernon McLennan Lyons (1833–1908), and Richard Lyons Pearson, Assistant Commissioner of the Metropolitan Police.
-His godparents were Sir Richard Hussey Bickerton and Lady Bickerton.
+His nephews included Admiral of the Fleet Sir Algernon Lyons (1833–1908).

 Naval and diplomatic service

 Lyons first went to sea on board HMS Terrible in 1798, when he was eight years old.
-He then returned to England to attend Hyde Abbey School near Winchester, which he attended until 1803, when he joined the Royal Navy and the crew of the frigate HMS Active, with which he remained for four years.
-He served at the passage of the Dardanelles, under Sir John Duckworth, in February 1807.
+He then returned to England to attend Hyde Abbey School near Winchester for three years.
+He served under Sir Harry Burrard Neale on the Royal Charlotte yacht in 1801; under R. H. Moubray on the Maidstone in 1802; and, as midshipman, under Sir John Duckworth on HMS Active in the Mediterranean Station from August 1803 until 1807, during which he participated in the demolition of a redoubt at Point Pesquies.

-He was posted to the West Indies later in 1807 and commissioned as a lieutenant in 1809, as which he participated in the capture of Banda Neira, for which he was mentioned for gallantry and promoted.
-Lyons then served as a flag-lieutenant, to Rear-Admiral Drury, aboard HMS Minden (74 guns).
-In 1810, he served in the 18-gun sloop notably at the capture, from the Dutch, on 9 August 1810, of Banda Neira in the Moluccas during the Invasion of the Spice Islands: Lyons was involved in the assault on Fort Belgica.
+He served under E. D. King on the Monmouth in the East Indies in 1807; under Admiral Drury the Russell in 1809; under H. Hart on the Caroline in 1809; and under Well and W. F. Owen on the Barracouta in 1809, during which he was commissioned on 22 November 1809 and involved in the capture, from the Dutch, of Banda Neira in the Moluccas, on 9 August 1810, during the Invasion of the Spice Islands, for which he was mentioned for gallantry and promoted.
+Lyons then served as a flag-lieutenant, to Rear-Admiral Drury, on HMS Minden (74 guns).
+Lyons was involved in the assault on Fort Belgica.

 Lyons destroys Fort Marrack

 In 1811, a planned British attack on the fortified port of Fort Marrack, in the Sunda Strait of Batavia, Dutch East Indies, was postponed after the Royal Navy received intelligence that Dutch reinforcements had arrived.
-Lyons with only 34 men attacked the fort anyway and destroyed its 180-strong garrison and 54 guns.
-Lyons was on 25 July dispatched to land Dutch prisoners on the island.
-On his return journey, on 30 July, he decided to launch a surprise midnight attack on the Dutch fort with the 34 men who accompanied him.
-Lyons stormed and captured the Dutch battery, and dispersed its Dutch garrison of 180 men and two boat-crews, and gunned down the Dutch reinforcements as they arrived, and then dismantled the fort and destroyed its 54 guns with dynamite so that they could not be used on the British Fleet.
+Lyons, with only 34 men, nevertheless attacked the fort and destroyed its 180-man garrison and its 54 guns.

+Lyons on 25 July was dispatched to land Dutch prisoners on the island.
+On his return journey, on 30 July, he launched a surprise midnight attack on the Dutch fort with the 34 men who accompanied him.
+They stormed and captured the Dutch battery, and dispersed its Dutch garrison of 180 men and two boat-crews, and gunned down the Dutch reinforcements as they arrived, and then dismantled the fort and destroyed its 54 guns with dynamite so that they could not be used on the British Fleet.

 This action was praised by the Royal Navy as 'the most outstanding example of individual bravery in the wars which followed the French Revolution'.
 Lyons's Commander-in-Chief, Commodore Broughton, acknowledged Lyons's 'gallantry and zeal' but criticised Lyons because 'the attack was made contrary to orders'. but Lyons was nevertheless for this action mentioned in dispatches and proposed for early promotion to the rank of Commander, which he received on 21 March 1812.